NickCH-K/CVRoller/README.md

 * Add Word-out
 * Put in way of locating layout file other than the placeholder hardcoding.
 * Figure out way to allow tables without headers.
 This should be possible through pandoc with the simple_tables or multiline_tables options but this hasn't been tried yet.
 * Figure out the escaping on `##format` arguments in non-moderncv PDF themes.
+For now it is but a mystery.
+* Properly handle ORCID id/secret

 Medium/Far Term Fixes and Features to Come
 ----------------------------------
-* Import citations from online databases like ORCID and PubMed
+* Import citations from PubMed
 * Add scheduler so that if run on a server, will regularly check for updates to data and re-generate files
 * Add uploader or FTP so that the generated CVs can be automatically uploaded to a website
 * Program/website that makes it easy to generate layout files so people don't have to learn the language